-With the implementation of the IMO’s 0.5% sulphur cap regulation in full swing, the shipping industry is currently undergoing one of the biggest regulatory changes in maritime history.
+With the implementation of the IMO’s 0.5% sulphur cap regulation in full swing, the shipping industry is currently undergoing one of the biggest regulatory changes in maritime history and investing in scrubbers.
 The Exhaust Gas Cleaning Systems Association (EGCSA) has estimated that nearly 4,000 vessels have installed scrubbers as a route to compliance, resulting in long waiting lists at some shipyards for scrubber installation.

 As the debate around the potential long term environmental effects of scrubber wash water continues, it is highly likely that stringent wash water monitoring guidelines will be ratified in the near future.
 For this reason, it is becoming increasingly important for those with systems installed, or those looking to install scrubbers as a route to compliance, to futureproof against potentially onerous regulatory developments.

 With the clock ticking and the IMO yet to align all signatory states on one unified policy approach, it is becoming essential for those who have invested in scrubbers to take preventative action to protect their significant investments and the marine environment; both the vessel owners who have paid for and installed systems, along-side scrubber manufacturers who are required to provide reliable proof that their systems work as advertised.
 A crucial part of this preventative action is the ability to accurately measure and monitor wash water effluent, which will significantly reduce risk to both owners and manufacturers, enabling investors to remain one step ahead of regulation and future-proof operations.